0foo/geraldine/README.md

 * Any files with front matter will be parsed according to the front matter specifications.
 If no front matter the file will be copied exactly with no processing.

+* Important: `geri_dest` (or whatever your custom destination directory) is continually completely wiped.
+    * Nothing in here is supposed to modified except via `geri_src`.
+    * `geri_dest` is supposed to be an ephemeral mirror of `geri_src`
+    * Also, Please do not customize the destination folder to a folder with important data in it, as it will be wiped!!!

 ## More Examples
 * see [./geraldine/examples](./geraldine/examples)